 More than 100 industrial anchor points, each with a particular attractive tourist programme provide the backbone of the European Route of Industrial Heritage including guided tours, multimedia presentations and outstanding events.
-Major events such as the "ExtraSchicht-The Night of Industrial Heritage" in the Ruhr area or "Industriada" in Silesia, Poland, attract hundreds of thousands of visitors.
-Smaller industrial monuments also find their audiences with 20 regional routes illustrating plants.
+Major events such as the "ExtraSchicht - The Night of Industrial Heritage" in the Ruhr area or "Industriada" in Silesia, Poland, attract hundreds of thousands of visitors.
+Smaller industrial monuments also find their audiences with 20 regional routes illustrating the geographical and social impact of local industrial plants.
 Today, all these testimonies to the industrial past form a Europe-wide tourist network.